 We do not live in a world of conformity, so it is worth considering thinking outside of the box.
-All of your competitors might already be targeting similar audiences on Google Search, so why not try something different.
+All of your competitors might already be targeting similar audiences on Google Search, so why not try something different?

 With so many platforms available for consideration, think of the advantages and disadvantages of each – You might be surprised by what you find.

-Huge reach and targeting capabilities - consider, is this platform already saturated, or is there still an opportunity for your business to win?
+Huge reach and targeting capabilities – consider is this platform already saturated or there is still an opportunity for your business to win.
 With four elements within Google Ads (Search, Display, YouTube and Shopping), we expect that at least one of these will form a part of a comprehensive digital marketing strategy.

 This platform allows you to advertise on Bing, Windows 10, Cortana and Office.
 Microsoft also has publishing partnerships with AOL, The Wall Street Journal, Gumtree, InfoSpace and more.
 The reach is significantly growing, with 22.7% of search engine queries carried out on Bing in the UK, equal to 407m monthly searches.
 With similar targeting capabilities and marketing elements as Google, is there an opportunity here where your competitors are not saturating the market?

-The worlds largest social media platform with very powerful targeting capabilities.
+The world’s largest social media platform with very powerful targeting capabilities.
 If you are a services or B2B sales business, you might consider that your business would not be likely to attract new customers through social media marketing, in particular Facebook/Instagram.

-It is imperative to remember that many of your ideal customers will likely spend some of their downtime scrolling through their Facebook/Instagram feed.
+It is imperative to remember that many of your ideal customers will likely spend some of their downtime scrolling through their Facebook/Instagram feeds.
 This can be an excellent opportunity for businesses of all kinds to grab the attention of their ideal customers when they are relaxed and happy to take information on board.
 For other businesses, particularly eCommerce, Facebook & Instagram Ads are the perfect platform to showcase your wares and gain a broader customer base.